HR-Fahim/DNS-Tracing-and-HTTP-Packet-Sniffing-with-Wireshark/README.md

 ## Collaborative Contribution

 This project invites contributions from individuals keen on exploring the dynamics of network analysis and DNS packet dissection.
 Whether you choose to explore, share insights, or enhance the project, your participation contributes to a richer understanding of DNS communication during routine web-surfing.

-## Closing Insights

-Comprehending the practicalities of DNS packet capture and analysis is pivotal for effective network diagnostics.
-This project serves as a resource for those eager to unravel the nuances of DNS packets, offering valuable insights into the communication nuances between hosts and DNS servers during everyday web-browsing scenarios.